vickynovlani/nops-docs/pages/ShareSave/Copilot/copilot-asg-onboarding.md

 3. You must have an Auto Scaler cluster.

-## About nASG and how it works: ##
+## About Compute Copilot for Auto Scaling Groups and how it works: ##

-nASG is an automation tool that leverages machine learning algorithms to minimize your ASG costs by migrating its EC2 instances to Spot.
+Compute Copilot for Auto Scaling Groups (ASG) is an automation tool that leverages machine learning algorithms to minimize your ASG costs by migrating its EC2 instances to Spot.

-- Whenever AWS ASG launches a new on-demand instance (for example, in response to a desired capacity change), nASG Lambda will intercept this signal and launch a Spot instance with the same settings (Network Settings, User Data, Tags, etc.).
+- Whenever AWS ASG launches a new on-demand instance (for example, in response to a desired capacity change), Compute Copilot for ASG Lambda will intercept this signal and launch a Spot instance with the same settings (Network Settings, User Data, Tags, etc.).
 It will then attach this Spot instance to the ASG, removing the on-demand instance after the newly created Spot instance is InService.

-- nASG is an ML-powered tool that reduces your AWS ASG costs by automatically migrating EC2 instances to Spot.
+- Compute Copilot for ASG is an ML-powered tool that reduces your AWS ASG costs by automatically migrating EC2 instances to Spot.
-- nASG Lambda is aware whenever ASG launches a new on-demand instance (such as in response to a desired capacity change).
+- Compute Copilot for ASG Lambda is aware whenever ASG launches a new on-demand instance (such as in response to a desired capacity change).
 In response, it automatically launches a Spot instance with settings that mirror those of the on-demand instance, attaches it to the ASG, confirms it is in service, and removes the on-demand instance for you.

-## Why nASG: ##
+## Why Compute Copilot for ASG: ##

-nASG offers multiple advantages over other solutions.
+Compute Copilot for ASG offers multiple advantages over other solutions.

-- nASG predicts the spot market by analyzing its historical data and Spot Termination CT events, enabling it to select the cheapest Spot option with a low chance of being interrupted in the near future.
+- Compute Copilot for ASG predicts the spot market by analyzing its historical data and Spot Termination CT events, enabling it to select the cheapest Spot option with a low chance of being interrupted in the near future.
 Allows you to benefit from Spot savings with the same reliability as on-demand.
-By analyzing historical data and Spot Termination events, nASG automatically selects the most cost-effective and stable option — ensuring your critical workloads remain safe from interruption.
+By analyzing historical data and Spot Termination events, Compute Copilot for ASG automatically selects the most cost-effective and stable option — ensuring your critical workloads remain safe from interruption.
-- nASG does not require your workload to be transferred to a proprietary system, but works directly with AWS ASG.
+- Compute Copilot for ASG does not require your workload to be transferred to a proprietary system, but works directly with AWS ASG.
-- nASG does not typically modify the ASG settings, allowing it to be disabled at any time without interrupting existing workflows.
+- Compute Copilot for ASG does not typically modify the ASG settings, allowing it to be disabled at any time without interrupting existing workflows.

 ## Steps to Configure Your ASG Cluster ##